ABOUT THIS COURSE

 The BCS Practitioner Certificate in Data Protection confirms the ability of award holders to fulfil the mandatory appointed role of a Data Protection Officer (DPO) or to lead GDPR compliance within their organisation, department or group.

 This BCS accredited GDPR training course requires participants to develop a deep understanding of both UK and EU data protection laws and how to apply them in a workplace environment.
 Rather than focus on the rigid mechanics of regulation, the course places privacy in the context of human rights and promotes good practice within organisations.

-The course concentrates on the EU General Data Protection Regulation (GDPR) with its 10 chapters, 99 articles, and 173 recitals.
-It examines the complexity of the interactions between the GDPR and the UK Data Protection Act 2018, including its derogations and exemptions, along with the Privacy and Electronic Communications Regulations (PECR).
+The course examines the UK General Data Protection Regulation (GDPR) with its 10 chapters, 99 articles and 173 recitals (specifically those that remain relevant after being saved into UK Law).
+It concentrates on the complexity of the interactions between the GDPR and the Data Protection Act 2018, including its derogations and exemptions, along with the Privacy and Electronic Communications Regulations (PECR).

-The BCS Practitioner Certificate in Data Protection is a GDPR training course conducted over 5 consecutive days.
+The BCS Certificate in Data Protection is a GDPR training course conducted over 5 consecutive days.

 The following schedule is intended as a guide: